raglite/rag-lite-ts/docs/configuration.md

 *For users who need custom settings, multiple environments, or production deployments*

-This guide covers configuration options for RAG-lite TS, from simple constructor options to advanced environment-specific setups.
+This guide covers configuration options for RAG-lite TS with **Chameleon Multimodal Architecture**, from simple constructor options to advanced environment-specific setups including mode persistence and multimodal configuration.

 ## Configuration Methods